 - The value you provide in your programs and products should be 5-10x the value of what your clients receive – but that doesn’t mean you should lower your rates, it means you should increase your value

-- Facebook Ads are just an amplifier.
+- Facebook Ads is just an amplifier.
 They either amplify what’s working or amplify what isn’t

-- Marketing and social media is not an optional part of running your business.
+- Marketing and social media is not optional part of running your business.
 It’s essential.

 - If someone tells you to cold pitch to people in the DM’s or stalk people in Facebook Groups – run

 - Some days (many days) you’ll need to be motivated more by discipline and consistency than motivation